lefayjey/AltirisDecrypt/README.md

 ## Context

 This tool is modeled after the process described in [Checking for Symantec Account Connectivity Credentials (ACCs) - PrivEscCheck](https://itm4n.github.io/checking-symantec-account-credentials-privesccheck/) by itm4n, which details methods for identifying and decrypting Symantec credentials during security assessments.
-The article demonstrates the exploitation potential of mismanaged or exposed account credentials.[^1]
+The article demonstrates the exploitation potential of mismanaged or exposed account credentials. [^1][^2]

 ## License

 This script is released for educational and research purposes only.

 ***

-Refer to the linked article above for further technical background on the context and relevant attack scenarios.[^1]
-<span style="display:none">[^2]</span>

-<div style="text-align: center">⁂</div>

 [^1]: https://itm4n.github.io/checking-symantec-account-credentials-privesccheck/